EDI Documents: Exploring the Different Types

 EDI 852: Product Activity Data

-Ever wondered what's happening with your products once they leave your hands?
-Enter EDI 852 – your business's personal pulse monitor.
-This document gives you insights into product movements that are as enlightening as a crystal ball.
-It's like having a crystal-clear view into your inventory's heartbeat, allowing you to make informed decisions about stock levels, demand, and supply with the precision of a seasoned detective.
+EDI 852 gives you insights into product movements that are as enlightening as a crystal ball.
+It's like having a crystal-clear view of your inventory's condition, allowing you to make informed decisions about stock levels, demand, and supply with the precision of a seasoned detective.

 EDI 854: Shipment Delivery Discrepancy Information

-Vigilance is the name of the game, and EDI 854 is your hawk-eyed companion.
-It's designed to spot discrepancies in shipment deliveries like a hawk spotting its prey from miles away.
+It's designed to spot discrepancies in shipment deliveries.
 When something doesn't align – be it quantities, conditions, or any other detail – EDI 854 raises the alarm, ensuring that you're always in the loop and ready to take action with a precision that rivals a Sherlock Holmes mystery.

 EDI 855: Purchase Order Acknowledgment